tinacms/tina.io/content/blog/editing-on-the-cloud.md

 warningMessage: '**Update:** The examples in this post reference an outdated Gatsby implementation.
 We recommend using [Next.js](/docs/setup-overview/) for a solution with less friction.'
 ---

 TinaCMS allows you to build live-editing functionality directly into your site.
-Tina differs from other headless CMS's (e.g [Forestry.io](https://Forestry.io), [NetlifyCMS](https://NetlifyCMS.org), [Contentful](https://contentful.com)) which simply allow you to edit your site's content and are relatively detached from your site's code.
+Tina differs from other headless CMS's (e.g. [Forestry.io](https://Forestry.io), [NetlifyCMS](https://NetlifyCMS.org), [Contentful](https://contentful.com)) which simply allow you to edit your site's content and are relatively detached from your site's code.
 Having Tina sit in between your content and your site's template gives editors an amazing real-time editing experience where they can navigate to any area of the site, start making changes, and immediately see these changes reflected within the site.

 ![tina-diagram](/img/how_tina_works_asset.png)

-With most JAMstack sites, there are various transformations happening that transform your editor's source content (e.g markdown) into the generated HTML on your live site.
+With most JAMstack sites, there are various transformations happening that transform your editor's source content (e.g. markdown) into the generated HTML on your live site.
 These transformations happen either at build time or while running a development server.
 For Tina to give your editors a live, hot-reloading experience **that also transforms content**, it needs to be run in a _live development environment_.

 > So, do my editors need to run a local dev server to edit a TinaCMS site?